yelynn1/intellij-env-manager/README.md

 - `EnvironmentManagerToolWindowFactory`: Factory for creating the Environment Manager tool window
 - `EnvironmentManagerToolWindowContent`: Content for the Environment Manager tool window
 - `EnvironmentManagerService`: Service that injects environment variables into run configurations
+- `TextFileImporter`: Utility class for importing environment variables from text files

 ## Development Setup